jaimebuelta/gorgon/README.md

 In this regard, Gorgon aspires to be an intermediate tool between creating system tests and pure loadtesting.

-This is extremelly early days, but some of the objectives:
+This is extremelly early days, but a wishlist/roadmap:

   - Good enough performance (at least 2K req/sec).
     -A "stub" function to test the limits of the test itself could be useful